IFeelBloated/vapoursynth-plusplus/README.md

 # vsFilterScript
-C++ wrapper for VSAPI to help you sketch your filter in the fastest possible way.
+C++ wrapper for VSAPI to help you sketch your filter in the fastest possible way. (now requires GCC11!!)

 ## Progress